foundry-rs/book/src/forge/deploying.md

                 url: https://kovan.etherscan.io//address/0x6a54…3a4c#code
 ```

+It is recommended to use the [`--watch`](../reference/forge/forge-verify-contract.md#verify-contract-options) flag along
+with `verify-contract` command in order to poll for the verification result.

+If the `--watch` flag was not supplied, you can check
-You can check verification status with the [`forge verify-check`](../reference/forge/forge-verify-check.md) command:
+the verification status with the [`forge verify-check`](../reference/forge/forge-verify-check.md) command:

 ```bash
 $ forge verify-check --chain-id 42 <GUID> <your_etherscan_api_key>